 Lorna was born in 1974 to Richard and Bonnie Schultz.
 She is the youngest of three with two older brothers.
 She is the 5th generation on the family farm.
 She graduated from Riverdale High School.
 Shortly after high school she married her high school sweetheart Chris Roush.
 She graduated from Fresno State with an Ag Business Degree in 1998.
 During her Fresno State years, she had two children, Keith and Samantha.
 She went on to get her Teaching Credentials and taught for a few years before returning to the Ag field.
 She currently works for the family farm in the office.
 Lorna is in charge of the accounting, legal, chemical and safety for the ranch.
 She is involved with Fresno County Farm Bureau, California Women for Ag, Riverdale Chamber of Commerce, My Job Depends on Ag, Horizon Pistachios Company and American Pistachio Growers.
 She enjoys her time with her husband, children and grandsons.
 Lorna also enjoys her 9 dogs, 8 cats, horse and sow.
 She usually has many of the dogs with her wherever she is on the ranch.

-Carol Chandler is a partner in Chandler Farms, LP.
+Carol is a partner in Chandler Farms, LP.
 She and her husband, Bill, and sons, Tom and John, farm grapes, almonds, and tree fruit in the Selma District of Fresno County.
 They grow grapes for raisins and wine, as well as almonds, peaches, plums, nectarines and citrus.
 She assists with the business administration portion of the operation.
 She served as State President of CA Women for Agriculture and is a member of the boards of Western Growers, CA Grape and Tree Fruit League and the Fresno Regional Foundation.
 She also belongs to the Junior League of Fresno and the Common Threads Committee that honors philanthropic women in Valley agriculture communities.
 Carol received the distinguished 2020 honorary degree of Doctor of Humane Letters from Fresno State for her leadership in agriculture and business, and her inspired volunteerism and philanthropy.
 Chandler Farms was honored by Moss Adams for the 2020 Ag Business Award for Achievement and impact to the ag industry in the Central Valley.
 Carol and her husband Bill were also selected by the California State Fair Board of Directors as its Agriculturalists of the Year in 2020.